 The Call for Your Abstracts is Now Open Here

-If you're interested in submitting an abstract, including the opportunity to speak at this year's event, the deadline for submission is April 30, 2020.
+If you're interested in submitting an abstract, including the opportunity to speak at this year's event, the deadline for submission has been extended to June 1, 2020.

 Typically, there are 15-20 technical papers presented in the general and breakout sessions.
 In addition, there are facilitated workshops that feature topics focused specifically to substation, transmission, or operations.
 The symposium will conclude with an ethics and code of conduct presentation.
 Authors of the technical papers are expected to present the content of their paper at the symposium.

 Presenters should submit their abstract no later than June 1, 2020.
 The abstract should be scholarly and not include personal or company advertising.
 Submissions will be reviewed by the TSDOS Advisory Board at the beginning of May and the presenters will be notified of their acceptance no later than June 17, 2020.